Preceptors

 – Oath of a Pharmacist

-Preceptors are essential for the PharmD program to augment students’ classroom education by providing learning experiences in many aspects of contemporary pharmacy practice.
-Assuring the optimal preparation of future pharmacists to improve health outcomes of the patients and populations they serve, preceptors serve as instructors, role models, and mentors, providing students with invaluable exposure to the ‘real world’ of pharmacy practice.
-They also influence the behaviors, opinions, and attitudes that students will carry throughout their careers.
-Therefore, retaining exemplary preceptor faculty in the field is essential to the mission of the School.
+Preceptors are essential for the Pharm.D. program to augment students’ classroom education by providing learning experiences in many aspects of contemporary pharmacy practice.
+Preceptors serve as instructors, role models and mentors, providing students with invaluable exposure to the ‘real world’ of pharmacy practice.
+They also influence the behaviors, opinions and attitudes that students will carry throughout their careers.
+Retaining exemplary preceptor faculty in the field is essential to the mission of the school.

 How to Become a Preceptor